 Christopher A. Reilly

-Professor of Pharmacology and Toxicology and Adjunct Professor of Anesthesiology and Pediatrics
+Professor of Pharmacology and Toxicology, Adjunct Associate Professor of Anesthesiology and Adjunct Professor of Pediatrics

 Director Center for Human Toxicology

 Pulmonary Toxicology, Drug Metabolism and Pharmacokinetics, Drug Discovery

 My laboratory has three areas of research: TRP ion channels in lung physiology and disease, mechanistic studies of drug metabolizing enzymes, and biological applications of mass spectrometry.